-Gigi Rosenberg is an author, performer, and coach to artists and entrepreneurs.
+Gigi Rosenberg is an author, performer, artist coach and presentation coach.
 Her essays and articles have been published by Psychology Today, Seal Press and Poets & Writers.
 She's been a guest commentator on Oregon Public Radio and performed off-Broadway at the United Solo Theatre Festival and at Seattle's On The Boards.
 In 2010, she wrote The Artist's Guide to Grant Writing (Watson-Guptill) to ensure that every moment an artist spends writing a grant application pushes her art further into the world.
 She's Editor of Professional Artist, an award-winning business magazine for visual artists.
 And she coaches public speakers in how to show up as their full selves and connect with their audience.
 For details about her one-on-one presentation coaching and public speaking coaching or workshops for your team, email Gigi.

 I have a soft spot for dachshunds, Super 8 filmmaking, the Singer Featherweight sewing machine, anything printed on a letterpress, Tuscany, real mail with commemorative stamps, first-person narrative and men named Josh.